jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Mitigation of Known Vulnerabilities and Protocol Deficiencies

-TEAP addresses the known deficiencies and weaknesses in the EAP method.
+TEAP addresses the known deficiencies and weaknesses in some EAP authentication methods.
 By employing a shared secret between the peer and server to establish a secured tunnel, TEAP enables:

 o  Per-packet confidentiality and integrity protection